davidjb/2019-history-of-an-emoji-talk/slides.md

 * The word "jump" was on the list of symbols that Vincent was perusuing so see what he'd be interested in working on
 * He thought "Jump" equals "jupming, pogo-ing man"
-* He had a ska-genre Japanese import CD by a band called "The Specials", whose record label logo was on it...
+* He had a 1980s ska-genre CD by a band called "The Specials", whose record label logo was on it...

 ---